Racing or Cruising? Maybe both.

 The furniture is all foam cored to save weight.

 If you have chosen some of the sportier options, this boat will fly.
 Well, it´ll fly without some of the sportier options, it´s just a case of the level of speed that you require.
 25 knots in 28 knots of wind?
 It´s been done.
 30 knots?
 In the right conditions, yes.
 The bottom line is that she´ll comfortably sit in the high teens and low 20s in the right conditions.

-The speed log should frequently hit numbers very close to true wind speed and you´ll be sailing between 40 and 60° to the apparent, although she can go to less than 30°.
+The speed log should frequently hit numbers very close to true wind speed and you´ll be sailing up to 30 to apparent, and she can pinch even further.

 This speed machine won´t suit everyone of course- it´s designed for experienced sailors who want maximum fun out on the water and who want to reach their destination fast.
 She´s pretty minimalist (there is no table in the cockpit for example), but if it´s a super-charged, finely balanced, seaworthy catamaran you´re after, this could be it.

 Where is the Marsaudon Composites ORC50 (TS5) made?

 The company is based in L´Orient in Brittany, France, in the old submarine base.